We dream of a truly democratic, just and prosperous Guyana....

 POWER & WEALTH IN THE HANDS OF THE PEOPLE

-Establish people’s committees, giving power back to the community, so that the people can actively participate in the decisions that affect their lives.
+We will establish people’s committees, giving power back to the community, so that the people can actively participate in the decisions that affect their lives.
 These committees will advise the Regional Council on the specific needs of their community, and participate in the day to day administration of their own community.

-Ensure that the funds allocated for Region 4, are used to benefit all residents of the region, and not a select few.
-There will be zero tolorance for corruption and misuse of funds.
-We must protect the region’s natural environment, while also utilizing the Region’s resources to develop our trade, manufacturing and industrial sectors.
-We pledge to apply pressure from Region 4, ag-ainst the plunder of our natural resources nationwide by foreign corporate predators,who have been allowed to take what they want and give us little or nothing in return.
+We will protect the region’s natural environment, while also utilizing the region’s resources to develop our trade, manufacturing and industrial sectors.
+We pledge to apply pressure from Region 4, against the plunder of our natural resources nationwide by foreign corporate predators, who have been allowed to take what they want and give us little or nothing in return.
 We will begin to put in place measures that prevent, where possible, the export of raw materials, emphasizing a value added, ‘made in Guyana’ approach.

 ECONOMIC JUSTICE & EMPLOYMENT